The Importance of Reading at Every Age

 - Use tongue twisters: Sing songs, read rhyming books and say silly tongue twisters to help your child become sensitive and attune to the sounds and pronunciation of words

-For more great reading see:
+For more great reading check out:

 Child Developmental Milestones: A Checklist for Babies & Toddlers